LEAD: Min-Max Optimization from a Physical Perspective: Conclusion and Future Direction

 This work is supported by NSERC Discovery Grants (RGPIN-2018-04821 and RGPIN-2019-06512), FRQNT Young Investigator Startup Grants (2019-NC-253251 and 2019-NC-257943), a startup grant by IVADO, the Canada CIFAR AI chairs program and a collaborative grant from Samsung Electronics Co., Ltd.

-Reyhane Askari Hemmat also acknowledges support of Borealis AI Graduate Fellowship and Microsoft Diversity Award.
+Reyhane Askari Hemmat also acknowledges support of Borealis AI Graduate Fellowship, Microsoft Diversity Award and the NSERC Postgraduate Scholarships.
 Amartya Mitra acknowledges support of the internship program at Mila and the UCR Graduate Fellowship.